Newsletter No. 2 (EN)

 • services of letting out an immovable property on hire

-• services by a local government authority, not including its commercial services or services for seeking revenues or benefits, whether or not being a public utility.
+• services by a local government authority, not including its commercial services or services for seeking revenues or benefits, regardless of whether or not being a public utility.

 Import of the following goods: